 Sector: Civil engineering and infrastructure About: ICE is one of the world's leading civil engineering institutions.
 It supports civil engineers, infrastructure engineers and technicians through initial professional development to internationally recognised professional qualifications.
 Subsequently, the Institution provides direction on core subjects in which members must demonstrate competence through CPD.
 The Institution identifies, develops, produces, and delivers the knowledge to support CPD.
 ICE is a lead engineering body in delivering education and inspiration programmes to schools.
 It also provides mentoring and support to students in tertiary education and apprenticeships.
 ICE is a lead thought leadership body in transport; water supply and treatment; flood management; waste; and energy.
 The Institution has an established role in advising government and supranational bodies on infrastructure policy and planning.
 Vision: To improve lives by ensuring the world has the engineering capacity and infrastructure systems it needs to allow our planet and those who live on it, to thrive.
 Our values remain anchored in expertise and generosity.
 Values: The ICE is an externally facing, global beacon of excellence, respected for being exciting, trusted, authoritative, insightful, proactive, ethical, fair and above all, independent.
 Members: The ICE has a diverse membership advising on engineering policy and delivering projects around the world.
 With a quarter of the ICE's membership working outside the UK, knowledge and policy exchange and project best practice is disseminated widely and received back in equal measure.
 The ICE membership works in multiple sectors and provides exceptional networking opportunities.
-Approximate number of members: 95,000 0 M Licensed to award: EngTech IEng C Eng Registered members: 3,002 2,846 37,874 Grades of Membership: Student; Graduate (GMICE); Member (MICE); Fellow (FICE); Associate Member (AMICE).
+Approximate number of members: 95,000 O M Licensed to award: EngTech IEng CEng Registered members: 2,861 2,899 37,845 Grades of Membership: Student; Graduate (GMICE); Member (MICE); Fellow (FICE); Associate Member (AMICE).
 Specialist interest groups: Numerous regional groups, please see website for details.
 Member benefits Structure: 12 UK regions; eight global regions and presence in over 150 countries.
 Q Contact details:

-Chief Executive: Dr Janet Young PhD FICE FInstRE FRICS One Great George Street, Westminster, London SW1P 3AA +44 (0)20 7222 7722 membership@ice.org.uk www.ice.org.uk Companies House No: RC000262 Registered Charity number: 210252 Institution of Chemical Engineers (IChemE)
+Chief Executive: Nick Baveystock MA CEng FInstRE FICE FCMI One Great George Street, Westminster, London SW1P 3AA +44 (0)20 7222 7722 membership@ice.org.uk www.ice.org.uk Companies House No: RC000262 Registered Charity number: 210252 Institution of Chemical Engineers (IChemE)

 Established in 1922.
 Incorporated by Royal Charter in 1957.
 Sector: Chemical, Biochemical and Process Engineering About: Founded in 1922, IChemE is the UK based and internationally recognised qualifying body and learned society for chemical, biochemical and process engineers.
 Mission: We aspire to be a peer-group leader for all those delivering chemical engineering activities, regardless of discipline.
-We seek not to compete with like-minded institutions but to work with other professional engineering bodies to promote chemical engineering and its contributions to society.
+We want to be recognised by our members globally as 'led by members, supporting members and serving society'.
 We will realise our vision when we achieve these four aims: - 1.
 We are respected for our professionalism and technical competence. - 2.
 We are recognised as a vibrant learned society that materially impacts on the Global Grand Challenges. - 3.
 We are acknowledged as a peer-group leader in which an engaged membership receives and adds value. - 4.
 We are known as a high-performing organisation delivering significant value.
 Members: Members include process engineers; specialists in research, design, safety and project management; process operators; technicians and apprentices.
-Approximate number of members: 30,000 O M Licensed to award: EngTech IEng CEng Registered members: 30 41 11,337 - Grades of Membership: Student Member; Technician Member (TIChemE); Affiliate Member; Associate Member (AMIChemE); Chartered Member (MIChemE); Associate Fellow (AFIChemE); Fellow (FIChemE). - Specialist interest groups: 19 including: food and drink; oil and natural gas; pharma; safety and loss prevention; sustainability; and water.
-Member benefits Structure: Headquarters in the UK with staff also based in Australia, Malaysia and New Zealand, and members in over 100 countries worldwide.
-Ontact details:
+Approximate number of members: 30,000 O M Licensed to award: EngTech IEng CEng Registered members: 32 42 11,425 - Grades of Membership: Student Member; Technician Member (TIChemE); Affiliate Member; Associate Member (AMIChemE); Chartered Member (MIChemE); Associate Fellow (AFIChemE); Fellow (FIChemE). - Specialist interest groups: 19 including: food and drink; oil and natural gas; pharma; safety and loss prevention; sustainability; and water.
+Member benefits Structure: Headquarters in the UK with offices in Australia, Malaysia and New Zealand, and members in over 100 countries worldwide.
+Q Contact details: